• Skip to primary navigation

 • When ready, punch down the dough and roll into a large 18x12 inch rectangle.
 Spread with the softened butter, brown sugar, and cinnamon.
 Roll and cut into 12 pieces.

-• Roll each piece into a circle and place on a parchment lined baking sheet.
-Set aside for 25-45 minutes.
+• Roll each piece into a circle and place them on a parchment-lined baking sheet.
+Set aside for 25-45 minutes - until they have just about doubled in size.

 • Preheat the oven to 375*F.